alumae/kaldi-nnet-dur-model/README.md

 Interspeech 2014, Singapore.
 https://phon.ioc.ee/dokuwiki/lib/exe/fetch.php?media=people:tanel:icassp2014-durmodel.pdf

-The neural model has been tested on English, Estonian and Finnish.
+The duration model has been tested on English, Estonian and Finnish.

 We provide a [recipe for the TEDLIUM dataset](run_tedlium.sh).
-The baseline system uses online multisplice speed-perturbed DNN models and rescores the lattices with large language model from Cantab Research.
+The baseline system uses online multisplice speed-perturbed DNN models, with rescoring of the lattices with large language model from Cantab Research.
 Duration model decreases
 WER from 12.7% to 12.1% for the development set and from 11.7% to 11.0% for the test set.